Hazel dormouse ecology

 Honeysuckle is often an important component of nests.
 While the presence of green leaves doesn’t always signify dormouse presence, if those leaves were cut from a tree and carried to the nest from afar, it’s highly likely to be a dormouse nest.

 Dormice lack a caecum in their gut so they aren’t well-adapted to digest cellulose in leaves.
-They feed in succession on a range of other foods as they come available: flowers of oak, hawthorn, sycamore and willow in spring, followed by later flowering honeysuckle and bramble; caterpillars, aphids and wasp galls in summer; and fruits and berries such as blackberries and hazelnuts in autumn to fatten for hibernation.
+They are known as successional feeders as they feed on a range of foods as they come available.
+In spring, for example, they will feed on flowers of oak, hawthorn, sycamore and willow.
+As these foods become unavailable they will move to later flowering plants such as honeysuckle and bramble and invertebrates like caterpillars, aphids and wasp galls.
+In autumn they will eat fruits and berries such as blackberries and hazelnuts to fatten for hibernation.

 Due to their specialised habitat requirements and their low breeding potential, dormice densities are lower than other rodents with an average of 4–10 animals in spring per hectare in ideal habitat.
 This drops to about two dormice per hectare in spring in oak dominated wood with hazel.